vess-dev/Advent-of-Code/README.md

 - /input/day\*.txt : Holds the inputs in text files.
 - /day\*.kt : Code that solves both parts of the day from the input held in "/input".
+- /day.kt : Holds the type signature for days.
 - /timing.kt : Code that times every solution for both parts and prints the average.
 - /tool.go : Code that provides for various utility and misc functions.